tsdconseil/opencv-demonstrator/doc/build-instructions.md

 Open a MSYS terminal, and execute the following commands.

 ```
+$ export OCVIPATH="put here the path where the OpenCV include files are installed"
+$ export OCVLPATH="put here the path where the OpenCV library files are installed"
 $ cd ~/
 $ git clone https://github.com/tsdconseil/opencv-demonstrator.git
 $ cd opencv-demonstrator
 $ make windows
 ```

+Note: typically, `OCVIPATH` would be `path-choosen-to-build-opencv/install/include`, and `OCVLPATH` would be `path-choosen-to-build-opencv/install/x86/mingw/lib`.

 ## Build instruction for Linux (Ubuntu)